Professional sumo divisions

-Jonokuchi (序ノ口 or 序の口) is the lowest division.
-All wrestlers, apart from those who have had successful amateur careers and are given special dispensation to enter makushita or sandanme directly, start in this division.
+"introduction" (序ノ口, Jonokuchi) is the lowest division.
+All wrestlers, apart from those who have had successful amateur careers and are given special dispensation to enter or directly, start in this division.
 In addition to the new wrestlers, the division tends to consist of other recent recruits to sumo wrestling as well as some older wrestlers who have fallen to the bottom of the ranks due to prolonged injury.